Josef Blösche: Career

 The Jews gave Blösche the nickname "Frankenstein", after the Creature from Mary Shelley's novel Frankenstein, for his brutality, including the raping and killing of women in the ghetto.
 Together with other SS members, he would go on expeditions in the ghetto and shoot random Jews to terrorize the residents, sometimes for merely looking at him.
 Blösche and one of his acquaintances, Heinrich Klaustermeyer, would sometimes ride a bicycle into the ghetto and shoot any Jews they encountered.
 According to a Warsaw Ghetto survivor, Blösche "was the worst of all because he killed people for no reason."
 Blösche participated in the suppression of the Warsaw Ghetto Uprising, and received the German War Merit Cross for his actions during the uprising.
 He later took part in the suppression of the Warsaw Uprising.

 In May 1945, he surrendered to the Red Army and became a prisoner of war of the Soviet Union.
 Blösche was sent to a camp administered by GUPVI (Main Administration for Affairs of Prisoners of War and Internees).
 He was forced to perform hard labour, with officials having him work in quarries and build roads.
 In early 1946, Blösche was repatriated to the Ostrava Region in Czechoslovakia, still as an internee.
 While working at a coal mine in August 1946, Blösche was struck by a descending hoist and suffered a fractured skull and serious facial injuries.
 He was hospitalised in Ostrava.

 In the summer 1947, Blösche's labour camp was dissolved and he was set free.
 His facial scars protected him from discovery as one of the SS troops that were pictured in the official photos taken by Germans of the Warsaw ghetto.
 He moved to Urbach in Thuringia, East Germany, to begin living a normal life.
 There, he met a German woman named Hanna Schönstedt, a mother and war widow, and they had two children together before she agreed to marry him.
-Schönstedt would later say that Blösche's was a very loving husband and father who constantly worried about every ailment of their children.
+Schönstedt would later say that Blösche was a very loving husband and father who constantly worried about every ailment of their children.
 He became a master tradesman at a potash works in Menteroda.